Don Hoak: Cincinnati, Pittsburgh, and Philadelphia

 After the 1956 season, the Cubs traded Hoak to the Cincinnati Redlegs in a five-player deal.
 In 1957 Hoak improved his batting average to .293, after leading the league well into May at over .400, and set career highs in home runs (19) and runs batted in (89), as well as leading the National League in doubles with 39.
 In a game against the Milwaukee Braves on April 21, Hoak was involved in a controversial play that would lead to a change in the rules.
 He was on second base and teammate Gus Bell was on first, when Wally Post hit a ground ball to short.
 Hoak broke up a potential double play by fielding the ball himself and flipping it to Milwaukee shortstop Johnny Logan.
 Hoak was called out for interference, but Post was given a single on the play.
 The day before, Johnny Temple let Bell's ground ball hit him with the same result, Temple being called out for interference and Bell being awarded a single.
 The two incidents prompted league presidents Warren Giles and Will Harridge to jointly announce a rule change that declared both the runner and batter out if the runner intentionally interferes with a batted ball, with no runners allowed to advance.
 (Without the new rule, it was sometimes advantageous for a runner to touch a batted ball, because doing so avoided a double play.
 In the plays already mentioned, Temple and Hoak were out according to a still-existing rule: a runner is out if a batted ball touches him in fair territory before it touches a fielder, with the batter getting a single and no runner advancing unless forced.)

 In 1957 Hoak made his only All-Star appearance, but it also would be mired in controversy—though not of Hoak's doing.
 At the time, as they do currently, fans had the right to vote for the starters (minus the starting pitchers).
 As a result, a ballot stuffing campaign by Reds fans resulted in Hoak, Post, Temple, Bell, Ed Bailey, Roy McMillan, and Frank Robinson being voted into the starting lineup.
 First baseman George Crowe, the eventual team home run leader with 31, was the only Red not selected; the fans instead voted for Stan Musial.
 (Crowe would be selected to the All-Star team in 1958—the only Red so honored.)
 Commissioner Ford Frick removed Bell and Post from the starting lineup and replaced them with Willie Mays and Hank Aaron; Bell remained on the team as a reserve, but Post was taken off altogether.
 Frick also stripped the fans of the right to vote for the starters, which they had held since 1947 and would not hold again until 1970 (ironically, the Reds’ newly opened Riverfront Stadium would host the All-Star Game that year).
-In the third inning of that game, Hoak grounded out to shortstop Harvey Kuenn in his only plate appearance.
+In the third inning of the 1957 game, Hoak grounded out to shortstop Harvey Kuenn in his only plate appearance.
 He was replaced by Eddie Mathews.